gregberns/fcheck/README.md

 ## Why - The Problem To Be Solved

 Testing microservices can be hard, especially within the context of a distributed system.
-We could write a set of scripts to execute these test, but writing, debugging, but scripts can be a challenge to write and maintain.
+We could write a set of scripts to execute these tests, but writing and debugging them can be difficult and maintainting and extending them can be unbearable.

 This project attempts to simplify this problem.